-Recently, USCIS relaunched a program that gives certain foreign nationals temporary permission to enter and remain in the United States for up to five years to grow a business.
+Last week, U.S. Citizenship and Immigration Services (USCIS) issued guidance on the international entrepreneur parole program.
+The immigration program gives certain foreign nationals temporary status in the United States to grow a business.
 While not exactly a startup visa, it does provide a lot of the same benefits.
 The international entrepreneur parole program enables foreign entrepreneurs who might not meet the eligibility criteria of existing visa programs to grow their businesses and make contributions to the U.S. economy.

 The Obama administration initially introduced the international entrepreneur parole program, but the Trump administration put it on hold before it could even get started.
-Now, the Biden administration has dusted off the program as a way to provide foreign nationals a way to grow startups that have the potential for rapid growth and American job creation.
+In 2021, the Biden administration reintroduced the program as a way to invigorate job creation and fuel the American economy.

 Lack of Startup Visa Stifles Innovation